Fordham-lawlib-bento/fordham-law-search/README.md

 in [./config/initializers/bento_search.rb](./config/initializers/bento_search.rb), `display.decorator`.
 For instance, an EDS decorator to suppress any "other_link" with a label `Availability`.

+While bento search targets are configured in [./config/initializers/bento_search.rb], they are also mentioned in the top-of-file class variables for [./app/controllers/multi_search_controller.rb](./app/controllers/multi_search_controller.rb).
+`main_engine_ids` are the two engines that show up in wide columns of their own, and `secondary_engine_ids` are the engines that show up stacked in the additional narrower column.
+To remove an engine, remove it from these lists, and it will no longer be displayed.
+Subsequently removing it from config/initializers/bento_search.rb is just tidying up to not leave dead code around.

 ### 'Secret' Configuration

 Confidential configuration (passwords, api keys) is stored in `./config/secrets.yml`.